Do you have any feeding tips?

-The central principal of a raw diet is feeding a variety of different foods, to provide a balanced diet over time.
-However, during the transition period you should start by feeding each meat source, one at a time, for a period of a week or more.
-This allows you to determine which meats work best for your dog and it may help identify any allergies.
-For the first week of the transition, we recommend a high quality game meat meal that does not contain bones, such as buffalo, to help with digestibility.
-Once they’ve had a chance to try each protein source, you can rotate foods every day or few days, as desired.
-Remember that variety is achieved over a period of a few weeks – not every day.
+During the transition period, you should start by feeding each meat source one at a time for a period of a week.
+This allows you to determine which meats work best for your dog and may help identify any allergies.
+For the first week of the transition, we recommend a high quality game meat that does not contain bones, such as buffalo, to help with digestibility.
+Once they’ve had a chance to try each protein, you can rotate the food every day or few days as desired.
+Remember that a varied, balanced diet is achieved over a period of weeks, not every day.

 Rapid Switch.
 Most puppies, young and healthy dogs can switch to raw overnight using the “rapid” method.
 That is, yesterday you fed them kibble or canned food, and today you begin feeding them raw food.

 Slow Switch.
 The most successful slow transition method to a raw food diet is to begin switching your dog to a quality canned food.
-This can be done by either switching them cold turkey or by mixing in the canned food with their dry food and gradually increasing the canned food content and decreasing the kibble.
+This can be done all at once or by mixing in the canned food with their dry food and gradually increasing the canned food content and decreasing the kibble.
 Try to eliminate the dry food as quickly as possible and begin mixing small amounts of raw food into the canned food.
 You may find your dog may need anywhere from 3 days to 2 weeks to make the full transition, depending on age, weight and activity level.
 If you are noticing loose stools early in the process, cut back on the amount of raw food being fed and increase it at a slower rate.

 Another transition method is to switch directly from kibble by offering one meal of raw food followed by one meal of kibble, and gradually reducing the number of kibble meals.
 Because of the difference in digestive times between raw and kibble, we do not recommend mixing the two foods.

 When transitioning your cat from kibble to raw, you should anticipate some reluctance on the part of your cat in accepting their new diet.
-For this reason, it is important that you, as the caregiver, are comfortable and confident with the new diet.
-Cats are very sensitive to picking up our anxieties and other emotions so it is essential that any new food is offered with a confident and positive attitude.
+It is important that you, the caregiver, are comfortable and confident with the new diet.
+Cats are very sensitive our emotions so it is essential that any new food is offered calmly.
 Be patient!
 Be creative!
 Don’t give up and your cat will benefit in the long-run!

 IMPORTANT!
 DO NOT let your cat go without food!
 Cats have a unique metabolic response to fasting that can lead to serious health problems.
 If a feline’s food intake is rapidly and markedly depressed, they can develop Hepatic Lipidosis – a serious and potentially fatal condition.
-It is impotant that the transition be dictated by your cat’s comfort level (this means that for some cats, the transition can take up to a year).
+The transition must be dictated by your cat’s comfort level (this means that for some cats, the transition can take up to a year).

 Rapid Switch.
 Many cats, especially younger ones, can switch to raw overnight.
 Try to introduce the food to them as a meal and see if they will take to it naturally.